theNumberWorks/numberworks_website/discrete_semantic_system.md

 ## The widely accepted explanation for number processing

-Symbolic and non-symbolic numbers are thought to be processed by an evolutionary ancient, simple representation, working according to Weber's law.
-This **Analogue Number System (ANS)** is thought to be the very base of number understanding: its precision influences mathematical abilities, its loss impairs many aspects of number processing, its functioning can be seen in number comparison, estimation, approximations, and so on.
+Symbolic and non-symbolic numbers are thought to be processed by an evolutionarily ancient, simple representation, working according to Weber's law.
+This **Analogue Number System (ANS)** is thought to be the very base of number understanding: its precision influences mathematical abilities, its loss impairs many aspects of number processing, and its functioning can be seen in number comparison, estimation, approximations, and so on.
 Hundreds of academic works support its existence and describe its properties.

 But there are some fundamental problems with this explanation.
 For example, how can we be sure that any distance effect (improving performance of a numerical task as the difference increases) is the sign of the ANS, when representations with completely different architecture can also produce distance effect, e.g., when naming pictures of objects?
 Or how can an imprecise system exclusively direct the performance of an exact task, like the performance of precise symbolic number comparison, while the sign of any other mechanism, which is undeniably necessary for solving the precise task, is practically invisible?

 ## An alternative solution

 Because of these problems we started to think about alternative representations that could explain known symbolic numerical phenomena, and representations that are precise in nature.
 Quite intuitively, one can imagine that numbers are abstract units of thought, and they might be stored similarly to words or concepts.
 A representation, we term the **Discrete Semantic System (DSS)**, similar to a conceptual network or to the mental lexicon, can account for symbolic numerical effects.
 (Note that the DSS is an alternative only for the symbolic number processing, but not for the non-symbolic processing.
 We still propose that non-symbolic numbers are processed by the ANS.)
-For example, the distance effect might rely on the gradual semantic relations of the number-units in the network.
-Or the size effect (smaller numbers are easier to process in a comparison task) can be the results of the frequency of numbers: because lower numbers are more frequent, they can be processed easier.
+For example, the distance effect might rely on the gradual semantic relations of the number units in the network.
+Or the size effect (smaller numbers are easier to process in a comparison task) can be the result of the frequency of numbers: because lower numbers are more frequent, they can be processed easier.
 Interference of some properties (e.g., space and numbers) can be the result of interference of concepts (e.g., between large-small and left-right nodes), as seen in many other conceptual interferences.
 This alternative explanation seemed to be surprisingly efficient at explaining all of the known symbolic numerical effects that are attributed to the classic ANS model.

 ## Contrasting the two models

-In most cases the classic ANS model and our alternative DSS model explain the same phenomena seemingly equally well, and it is not easy to find phenomena that could decide which explanation works better.
-So in several works we started to contrast the two models, introducing new paradigms and analysis methods, or critically reanalyzing already known phenomena.
+In most cases, the classic ANS model and our alternative DSS model explain the same phenomena seemingly equally well, and it is not easy to find phenomena that could decide which explanation works better.
+So in several works, we started to contrast the two models, introducing new paradigms and analysis methods, or critically reanalyzing already known phenomena.

 [Follow updates of this project on ResearchGate](https://www.researchgate.net/project/An-alternative-model-for-symbolic-number-processing)

-Here is a short summary what we found so far.
+Here is a short summary of what we found so far.

 ### 0. Symbolic comparison effects are different than nonsymbolic comparison effects